info201-grading-2022-wi/final-project-starter/data/README.md

 # NOTE:  Clear and Concise Documentation
 * Please remember your audience (prospective employers, open source colleagues, TAs, Instructors).
 Therefore, aim for clarity and conciseness.
-* When done, be sure to delete these NOTE sections (of course)
+* When done, be sure to delete these NOTE sections (which are intended for you, of course, not your audience!)